PLSysSec/cse127-website/template/docs/pa/pa3.md

 ### Final Notes

 **Do not write a solution that simply checks all passwords exhaustively.** You will not get credit for this.
-This should be doable in linear time (we will stop programs that are running for excessive periods) and it will basically feel instantaneous for passwords of 8 characters or less (note we will not test passwords over 12 characters).
-We plan to do the testing/evaluation on our server.
+The timing side-channel should be exploitable in linear time (we will stop programs that are running for excessive periods) and it will basically feel instantaneous for passwords of 8 characters or less (note we will not test passwords over 12 characters).